 The beer is specially brewed for the occasion.
 You should be aware that the Oktoberfest beer is stronger (around 6,2 % alcohol) compared to regular Munich beer (around 5,2%).

 Each beer tastes a little bit differently.
 Every year we have a favourite.
-Last year, it was Hacker-Pschorr.
+Last year, it was Hofbräu.
 Let’s see how this year’s brews will turn out.

 The beer at Wiesn is only served in Maß, which is 1 litre.
 There are no smaller mugs.
 You can also get a Maß of non-alcoholic beer, and some tents serve a Radlermaß (shandy), which is beer mixed with lemonade.
 In smaller tents, they serve wheat beer in 0,5-litre glasses.
 You’ll also get water, coke and some lemonades, but the prices are severe.
 (At some places, 0,5-litre water costs up to 8 €.)

 Every year, there is a heated discussion about Oktoberfest beer prices in Munich.
 And each year, it gets more expensive.
-This year you’ll pay between 10,60 € and 10,95 € for one litre.
+In 2018 you’ll pay between 10,70 € and 11,50 € for one litre.
 Compared to beer prices in some countries it is still a bargain.

 When to go

 If you don’t have a reservation, arrive early.
 On weekends, you should be there before the opening time.
 On a busy day, they even close the tents due to overcrowding.
 In such a case, you’ll have to wait.
-Don’t think about bribing the security, it won’t help you.
+Don’t think about bribing the security, it won’t help.

 On weekdays, it is much easier to get into a tent.
 If you have the time, go around noon and enjoy the atmosphere without big crowds.